Attorneys for Seat Belt & Airbag Defect

 - Seat belt webbing is required to be strong enough to resist the impact of an accident without collapsing.
-Sometimes, defective seat belt webbing can actually rip apart during an accident.
+Sometimes, defective webbing can rip apart during an accident.
 There is no other explanation for this, but manufacturing or material defects that result in a weak seat belt.

 Types of Airbag Defects

-- The airbag may deploy at the wrong time.
+- The airbag deployed at the wrong time.

 Airbag defects have caused spinal injuries, fractured necks, head and brain injuries, facial injuries, and eye injuries in motorists.
 When an airbag deploys when an accident has not occurred, it may cause a driver to lose control.